 Injury and inflammation

 Injury to some joints, especially your big toe, can also trigger a gout attack.
-This may happen because it causes inflammation and attracts uric acid crystals to the joint.
+This may happen because it causes inflammation and

 Weight gain and obesity can raise levels of uric acid in your blood, worsening gout symptoms.
 There are several reasons why this may happen.
 Fat cells may make more uric acid.
 The more you weigh, the harder it is for your kidneys to remove excess uric acid from your blood.
 Additionally, excess weight may raise insulin levels in your body, which also increases uric acid.